Skip to main content

 We use these AI Clusters as the basis for the benchmarking.
 Once you're assigned a cluster of similar businesses to your own, we determine the different quartiles for each period of each of the metrics in the Growth Engine, allowing you to see how well you're doing compared to similar businesses.
 By understanding how well you're performing compared to other, similar organisations, you're then able to determine whether or not your performance is above, below, or just about where it should be.
 For example, you may be experiencing revenue growth of 3% consistently, which on its own is a positive result.
 However, you might find that your growth is in the lower quartile of your cluster, so it may become an area of focus.

 The algorithm looks at a few different features, including your previous Growth Engine figures; so, if you only subscribed to the CRM recently, we're unable to accurately predict you into a cluster as we won't have enough data just yet.
 However, as you use the CRM, we'll use a different AI algorithm to try and estimate what some of the missing data might look like so that we can fit you to the most appropriate cluster.
-The, you can start getting some value from this truly unique feature of the CRM!
+Then, you can start getting some value from this truly unique feature of the CRM!
 Alongside the AI Clusters, you can filter the benchmark capability by sector or region, allowing for further analysis.

 Did this answer your question?